Coherent Information Phase Transition in a Noisy Quantum Circuit

 One approach to achieving positive coherent information involves encoding quantum information within an enlarged Hilbert space, transmitting it through a noisy quantum channel, and subsequently decoding it$-$this encapsulates the essence of quantum error correction~\cite{dennis2002, wang2003, kitaev1997, terhal2015, kitaev2003a}.
-By utilizing only a subspace of the total Hilbert space to represent logical information, errors can be effectively detected and corrected.
 An alternative method involves encoding information in a highly non-local manner within the same Hilbert space, leveraging quantum scrambling~\cite{sekino2008, mi2021, landsman2019}.
 In the context of measurement-induced phase transitions (MIPT), it has been shown that a low rate of local measurements is insufficient to extract significant information when competing with scrambling dynamics generated by random unitary gates~\cite{li2019, chan2019, bao2024, lee2022, li2023a, nahum2020, nahum2018, nahum2019, sharma2022, sang2021a, skinner2019, szyniszewski2019, vasseur2019, zabalo2020, alberton2021, fidkowski2021, fisher2023, poboiko2024, yu2022, choi2020}.
 This phenomenon is more transparently elucidated by relating MIPT to a dynamical purification transition~\cite{gullans2020a}, characterized by circuit-averaged coherent information, where the input state is a completely mixed state.
 In such scenarios, coherent information is extensive in system size and remains positive in the mixed phase, while it approaches zero in the pure phase.
-However, it is important to note that scrambling alone is insufficient to protect information from other prevalent sources of noise and may even aggravate the suppression of entanglement~\cite{dias2023, liu2023e, liu2024, liu2024a, weinstein2022, Haas2024}.
+However, it is important to note that scrambling alone is insufficient to protect information transmission from other prevalent sources of noise and may even aggravate the suppression of entanglement~\cite{dias2023, liu2023e, liu2024, liu2024a, weinstein2022, Haas2024, Weinstein2024, lovas2024}.
 As a result, negative coherent information is expected in noisy quantum circuits involving random unitary gates and measurements.